freenas/freenas-docs/userguide/intro.rst

 * :guilabel:`Add to Favorites` and :guilabel:`Enable Help Text` have
   been removed from :ref:`Preferences`.

+* :guilabel:`Enable "Save Configuration" Dialog Before Upgrade` has been removed from :ref:`Preferences`.

 * The :ref:`alerts list <Alert>` has been improved.
   :guilabel:`Clear All Alerts` has has been changed to :guilabel:`Dismiss All Alerts`.